-22.1 Competitive Examination.
+22.1 Competitive Exam.
 Promotion shall be by competitive examination unless otherwise provided in this MOU.

 22.2 Promotion Policy.
-The Director of Human Resources, upon request of an appointing authority, shall determine whether an examination is to be called on a promotional basis.
+The Human Resources Director, upon request of an appointing authority, shall determine whether an examination is to be called on a promotional basis.

 22.3 Open Exams.
-If an examination for one of the classes represented by the Union is proposed to be announced on an open only basis, the Director of Human Resources shall give five (5) days prior notice of such proposed announcement and shall meet at the request of the Union to discuss the reasons for such open announcement.
+If an examination for one of the classes represented by the Union is proposed to be announced on an open only basis, the Human Resources Director shall give five (5) days prior notice of such proposed announcement and shall meet at the request of the Union to discuss the reasons for such open announcement.

-22.4 Promotion Via Reclassification Without Examination.
+22.4 Promotion Via Reclassification Without Exam.
 Notwithstanding other provisions of this Section, an employee may be promoted from one classification to a higher classification and his/her position reclassified at the request of the appointing authority and under the following conditions:

 - a.
 An evaluation of the position(s) in question must show that the duties and responsibilities have significantly increased and constitute a higher level of work. - b.
-The incumbent of the position must have performed at the higher level for one (1) year.
+The incumbent of the position must have performed at the higher level for one (1) year. - c.

-- c.
 The incumbent must meet the minimum education and experience requirements for the higher class. - d.
 The action must have approval of the Human Resources Director. - e.
-The Union approves such action.
+The Union approves such action. - f.
+Except in unique situations approved by the Human Resources Director, the employee must have passed the examination, if any, for the classification and be on the eligible list.